 My name is Ineke and I’m from The Netherlands.
-The idea of experiencing the Camino started about two years ago.
-I saw the movie ‘The Way’ with Martin Sheen and I guess it triggered something.
+The idea of cycling the Camino started about two years ago.
+I saw the movie ‘The Way’ with Martin Sheen, and it triggered something.
 The idea of emptying my head and the physical challenge appealed.

 I first considered walking, but that was never really an option.
-I’m physically challenged, there was no way that I was able to hike the Camino with a backpack.
-So I started looking for other options and I came across someone who had cycled the Camino Frances.
+I’m physically challenged, there was no way that I was able to hike the Camino de Santiago with a backpack.
+So I started looking for other options and I came across someone who had cycled the Camino de Santiago.

 We left for Spain by car on Monday the 27th of April.
 We had reserved long term parking at Pamplona Airport.
 On the 28th we drove through the Pyrenees and stopped in St. Jean Pied de Port, where we saw the first road signs for the Camino.
 It felt magical, it was actually happening.

-We drove to the airport, put the luggage on the bikes and took off.
+We drove to the airport, put the luggage on the bikes, and took off – we started our cycle of the Camino Frances directly from the airport.
 After fifteen minutes my bike gave up.
 So there’s the first tip: Get a damn good bike.
 Not just a good bike, but a damn good one with a lot of gears.
 Seven or eight won’t be good enough.
-Your bike needs to be in perfect state to carry the weight of your luggage, preferably a mountain bike.
+Your bike needs to be in the perfect state to carry the weight of your luggage, preferably a mountain bike.
 We went to Decathlon and bought a new bike.

 On the 29th we started for the second time.
 Helmets are obligatory outside of the cities, which sounds logical, but we didn’t know.
 Luckily we had bought two at the Decathlon store.
 And we almost immediately understood why.

 Cycling, you will be on the N-roads a lot.
 You are not allowed on the A-roads, but this is clearly marked.
-On the N roads the traffic goes up to 100 kms an hour.
+On the N roads, the traffic goes up to 100 km an hour.
 And you are cycling on the emergency lane or side lane.
 It does take some getting used to.
-In Holland we have separate cycle lanes everywhere.
+In Holland, we have separate cycle lanes everywhere.
 Thankfully, most cars will allow plenty of space to pass you by.

 We found the day hard going, a combination of the weather and the many ascents.
-So from Santo Domingo to Belorado it was very windy, so much that we had to keep cycling when we going downhill.
+So from Santo Domingo to Belorado, it was very windy, so much that we had to keep cycling when we going downhill.
 The road itself can be a bit boring and lonely, with the cars quite close.
 Maybe it would have been better on a sunny day with no wind, but this is my experience.
-Also we went in April and May, so a lot of camp grounds are closed.
-We prefer camping to sharing with many others in the albergues.
-However in Belorado we did sleep in one, because there were no other options.
+Also, we went in April and May, so a lot of campgrounds are closed.
+We prefer camping to share with many others in the albergues.
+However, in Belorado we did sleep in one because there were no other options.
 The people are very nice and it’s fun to sit and talk with other pilgrims.
 Just the sleeping part I did not like.
 But I’m a light sleeper, though many people like staying in albergues.
 They are cheap, fun, and the meals are very affordable.
-This day we only cycled 48 kms, due to the conditions.
+This day we only cycled 48 km, due to the conditions.

 The next day we cycled from Belorado to Burgos, where my boyfriend gave up.
 Not enough gears, heavy luggage, and not sporty combined meant he underestimated the whole thing big time.
 We kept following the N120, close by the walking path.
 We passed Villafranca, Montes de Oca, then through the Oca Mountains.
-At first it’s a long climb, luckily not very steep.
-But still climbing for about 5 kms.
+At first, it’s a long climb, luckily not very steep.
+But still climbing for about 5 km.
 Then it goes up and down a lot.
 I actually had fun here.
 Again going down helps you to get up to next hill.
-Then after a while it gets more even and you see the sign for Burgos.
-After a while in the mountains it’s good to have life around you again.
+Then after a while, it gets more even and you see the sign for Burgos.
+After a while, in the mountains, it’s good to have life around you again.